Atmosera-Sandbox/java/README.md

 This contains a collection of demos for Copilot for Java programming language.

-> GitHub Copilot is only available for VS Code, Visual Studio IDE, NeoVim, and IntelliJ and GitHub Copilot is not available for Jupyter Notebooks.
+> GitHub Copilot is only available for VS Code, Visual Studio IDE, NeoVim, and IntelliJ.

 ## Prerequisites